car accident

 Car accidents, even when they don’t involve injuries, are jarring and troublesome.
 This may be particularly true when they involve a business car that doesn’t belong to the driver.
 Most experienced drivers have been involved in at least one fender bender but may wonder what happens if they damage the company car or if such a collision is complicated by injuries.
 Their conscientious employers may worry too.

-At Blue Lion Insurance Advisors, LLC in Redbank, New Jersey, we focus on providing business insurance policies that protect both companies and their employees from the consequences of car accidents as well as other unpredictable events.
+At Blue Lion Insurance Advisors in Redbank, New Jersey, we focus on providing business insurance policies that protect both companies and their employees from the consequences of car accidents as well as other unpredictable events.
 Because we are commercial insurance brokers not affiliated with any particular insurance company, we are able to be objective and offer a wide range of cost-effective options.

 If you are an employer looking to prevent unnecessary difficulties when your employees drive company vehicles, contact us at (732) 649-1600 or on our website.
 We will provide you with a free consultation and advice tailored to your specific needs.